seahorse-ai-ryan/brush/docs/export_service_plan.md

 1. Create the `export_service.rs` module with basic structure
 2. Implement PLY export functionality (migrated from Scene panel)
+3. Add auto-save functionality
-3. Add unit tests for the service
+4. Add unit tests for the service

 ### Phase 2: Integrate with AppContext

 1. Add the Export Service to AppContext
 2. Create helper methods in AppContext to access the service
 3. Update initialization code to create the service
+4. Implement training step hooks for auto-save

 ### Phase 3: Update UI Components

 1. Refactor Scene panel to use the Export Service
 2. Update Controls panel to use the Export Service for the Export button
+3. Add auto-save configuration to Settings panel
-3. Add appropriate error handling and user feedback
+4. Add appropriate error handling and user feedback

 ### Phase 4: CLI Integration and Batch Processing